 #1 Hotel Front Desk

-Most hotels will rent out travel adapters to guest free-of-cost!
+Most hotels will rent out travel adapters to guests free of cost!
 So, if you’ve not already purchased your own, you can ask the front desk if they have any travel adapters available.

-Some hotels have wall outlets that can accommodate all the types of plugs but they aren’t very common.
+Some hotels have wall outlets that can accommodate all types of plugs, but they aren’t very common.

 #2 Korean Convenience Stores

-You can find wall adapters in Korean convenience stores like Lotte Mart or Emart.
+You can find wall adapters in Korean convenience stores such as Lotte Mart or Emart.
 There is a wide variety of options that you can get from these stores and they are of good quality.
 You’ll even find some adapters with USB ports in them.

 #3 Daiso

-You can get Korea plug adapters at a pretty cheap prices in Daiso.
+You can get Korea plug adapters at pretty cheap prices in Daiso.

-Just make sure you purchase the correct ones as there will be some that will be labeled “No Domestic Use’.
-They are meant for Korean local products and to be used in international wall plugs.
-You can use the same to adapt your international plug to Korea compatible plug outlets.
+Ensure you choose the appropriate ones, as some are labeled “No Domestic Use’.
+They are designed for use with Korean products and to be used in international wall plugs.
+You can use the same to adapt your international plug to Korea-compatible plug outlets.

-The label just ensures that if you use it domestically, the insurance will not cover any damage and such.
+The label just ensures that if you use it domestically, insurance does not cover any damage.

 #4 Airport Convenience Store

-It is the most premium option as the travel adapters are quite costly at the Incheon Airport Convenience Store.
+It is the most premium option as the travel adapters are quite expensive at the convenience store in Incheon Airport.
 So, if you haven’t got time to explore other stores like Daiso or Lotte Mart, and your phone is dying, go for it!
-But, otherwise, wait for a while and get a cheap Korea plug adapter at other stores.
+But otherwise, wait for a while and get a cheap Korean plug adapter at other stores.

 Check out other travel essential articles from KoreaTravelPost before your trip to South Korea!